yeldarby/nycerebro/README.md

 </video>

 This repository contains the code for the NYCerebro, project which won the Vercel + NVIDA World's Shortest Hackathon.

+[Full writeup here](https://blog.roboflow.com/nycerebro/) of how we built this using CLIP, Supabase, Mapbox, and Roboflow.

 ## Project Description